pdureau/ui_icons/README.md

 ```

 The main module provide multiple extractors, you an provide other extractor with
-other modules or custom code, @see IconExtractorPluginBaseInterface.
+other modules or custom code, @see IconExtractorInterface.

 #### CORE EXTRACTORS